Computations in formal symplectic geometry and characteristic classes of moduli spaces: Introduction and statements of the main results

 In our forthcoming paper \cite{mss2a}, which is a sequel to this paper, we will extend both of Theorem \ref{thm:chi} $\mathrm{(iii)}$ and Theorem \ref{thm:chip} $\mathrm{(iii)}$ from $w=16$ to $500$ by adopting a completely different method.
 More precisely, we use a formula of Gorsky \cite{go2} for the equivariant Euler characteristics of the moduli space of curves to obtain certain closed formulas which enable us to determine the above values.
 However, in this paper we only describe the values which we deduced from Table \ref{tab:a} in order to compare with the other two cases.
 See Section $7$ for more details about this point.

 To compute the graph homologies directly, we have to enumerate certain types of graphs.
 However, according to the number of vertices increases, the difficulty of the problem of deciding whether two given graphs are isomorphic to each other grows very rapidly.
 In view of this, we adopted a method in a pure framework of symplectic representation theory.
 This has a disadvantage that the dimensions which we have to compute are considerably larger than the graph theoretical method, because there is no effective way to distinguish between connected and disconnected graphs in the framework of representation theory.
-In order to overcome this difficulty, we made various devise to lighten the burden imposed on computers.
+In order to overcome this difficulty, we made various devices to lighten the burden imposed on computers.
 More precisely, our task is to determine the dimensions of the $\mathrm{Sp}$-invariant subspaces of various $\mathrm{Sp}$-modules.
 Theoretically there is no problem here because we know the characters of these modules completely.
 However, the problem lies in the huge size of the data as well as the time which computers need.
 We have developed several our own programs on the computer software Mathematica which realize theoretical considerations in the representation theory.
 See Section $4$ for details.
 We have also made an extensive use of the computer program LiE to obtain irreducible decompositions of various $\mathrm{Sp}$-modules.

-{\it Acknowledgement} The authors would like to thank Christophe Soul\'e for helpful information about the (non)vanishing of the Borel regulator classes.
-Thanks are also due to James Conant and Alastair Hamilton for informing the authors their works \cite{cgv} and \cite{h}.
+{\it Acknowledgement.} The authors would like to thank Christophe Soul\'e for helpful information about the (non)vanishing of the Borel regulator classes.
+We also thank James Conant and Alastair Hamilton for informing the authors about their works \cite{cgv} and \cite{h}.
+Thanks are also due to a referee for pointing out that Proposition \ref{prop:ce} is well-known.
 The first named author would like to thank Richard Hain and Hiroaki Nakamura for enlightening discussions about the symplectic representation theory related to the mapping class group in the $1990$'s.
 The authors were partially supported by KAKENHI (No.~24740040 and No.~24740035), Japan Society for the Promotion of Science, Japan.